 This policy applies to all employees of Slough and East Berkshire Multi-Academy Trust (SEBMAT) and where appropriate distinguishes between teachers and support staff.
-It complies with and should be applied in accordance with the School Teachers' Pay and Conditions of Employment (STPCD 2010 and as amended from time to time - the latest version was published in 2018) and the National Joint Council (NJC) Agreement.
+It complies with and should be applied in accordance with the School Teachers' Pay and Conditions of Employment (STPCD) and the National Joint Council (NJC) Agreement, adopting as and when published.
 In the event of any conflicting provisions between this policy and the STPCD, the STPCD will take precedence.
 Separate procedures are included in this document related to support staff, including those centrally deployed by SEBMAT, and the pay arrangements for the Chief Executive Officer (CEO).
 The support staff will be reviewed in accordance with the National Joint Council for Local Government Services.
 Alongside this, there may be specific requirements which will be upheld related to the terms and conditions of any staff who have undergone Transfer of Undertakings (Protection of Employment) -TUPE - to the Trust.
 This policy does not form part of the terms and conditions of any employee's employment with the Trust and is not intended to have contractual effect.